myslak71/flake8-koles/README.md

 Watch your language young pal!

 Flake8 extension for checking bad language occurrences.
 Lists all swears found in the code and their location.
-For now only english language is supported.
+For now only english and polish languages are supported.

 ## Installation
 flake8 is required for the installation.